 In hindsight its the most beautiful thing in the world to see your parents do.
 But I didn’t view it that way when I was young.
 There was a valuable lesson in this that took me too long to fully learn.

 So here we were, a family of five kids (Leo wasn’t born until 5 years later) and a couple of parents in their 30’s newly moved into a house designed by my father that had and would take up all our spare resources for many years prior and many years to come, awoken in the night to see it all being threatened by soaring flames.

 There was not a great deal of shouting or anything, at least not as far as I can remember.
 We were all moved to the car so we could back out of the driveway and move out of harms way.
 In a remarkable coincidence that is so fantastic as to be unbelievable, this occurred on the night of our “housewarming” party.

 To now my description of the evening is based on the few and dwindling stories that we told about this night, remembered and retold by a person that was five or six years old when it all went down.
-If I’ve been accurate in any details of the night, that is largely coincidental as I’m quite certain I’ve maintained the story in my head by fleshing out the bones by commissioning details conjured by my limited recollections combined with myth and whimsy.
+If I’ve been accurate in any details of the night, that is largely coincidental as I’m quite certain I’ve maintained the story in my head by fleshing out the bones with a certain amount of myth and whimsy.

 There are 3 particular memories that are mine, which is not to say they are accurate, but rather that they emerge wholly from my memory.
 They are weaker memories than they were 30 years ago, but before they leave me for good allow me to share them with you in chronological order.